en

 Which language will emergency alerts be in?

 Emergency alerts will be sent out in Norwegian and English.
 The language settings on your phone determine which language is displayed.
+Some phones will display the alerts in both Norwegian and English.

 Can I (or my child/others) opt out of receiving emergency alerts?